-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2019
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2020

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2019.
-The annual report serves the purposes of both a Trustees' report, and a directors' report under company law.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2020.
+The annual report serves the purposes of both a trustees' report under charity law, and a directors' report under company law.

-The Compass Schools Trust operates a single academy which will eventually provide education to 600 pupils serving a catchment area around Bermondsey, in the London Borough of Southwark, with admissions being non selective and based on catchment area.
-Each year the school grows in size, with students across all year groups 7 to 11.
-It has a roll of 399 in the school census of October 2019, representing a healthy increase of 6% students compared to the prior year.
+The Compass Schools Trust operates a single academy which will eventually provide education to 600 pupils serving the community of Bermondsey, London Borough of Southwark.
+Our admissions arrangements are non-selective and mainly based on distance from the school.
+The school has students across all year groups 7 to 11.
+It has a roll of 372 in the school census of October 2020.